MaxxtonGroup/async-amqp-messaging/README.md

 Use of this component/library in your project should make it easier to communicate between clients.

+If your thinking about using this library in your next project feel free to use it as you like.
+Feel free to inform me about the details :D .

 Dependencies
 ---
 The library makes use of some Maven dependencies.